LStranc/NotBattleship/README.md

 The player can move freely from one map to another but once they choose to Act (choice 4) they must continue with their turn.

-### Act
+### Actions
-Once the player has chose to Act, they will be prompted with a set of actions for a specific boat of theirs.
-The set of actions are dependent on the type of the boat.
+Each boat will have a unique set of actions.
 For example, the actions list for the Battleship are,

 Choose any of the following actions for Battleship: